Home Blog Gibb's Reflective Cycle- it's Advantages & Disadvantages

 Gibbs reflective cycle

-The three steps at the beginning of the cycle focus on analyzing what happened to the individual during the experience gained.
+The first three steps at the beginning of the cycle focus on analyzing what happened to the individual during the experience gained.
 The last three steps focus on the steps to improve future experiences in similar situations by learning from the previous experiences gained.

-Step 1 Description:
+Step 1: Description:

 • What happened?